wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/analyzing-data.rst

 Analyzing Data
 ==============

-.. important:: WPILib standarizes on SI units, so its recommended that the :guilabel:`Units` option is set to **Meters**.
+.. important:: WPILib standardizes on SI units, so its recommended that the :guilabel:`Units` option is set to **Meters**.

 Once we have data from an identification routine, we can analyze it using the :guilabel:`Analyzer` and :guilabel:`Diagnostic Plots` widgets.